Iron Deficiencies: Plant Foods That Can Help

 Haemoglobin makes up about two thirds of your body's iron.
 And if you don't get enough, your body can't produce enough healthy oxygen-carrying red blood cells.

-When this occurs, you suffer from a condition known as anaemia - a common blood disorder that affects millions of people (many of whom don’t even realise they have it) around the world.
+When this occurs, you suffer from a condition known as anaemia - a common blood disorder that affects millions of people around the world, many of whom don’t even realise they have it.

 Common signs you have Anaemia include: